 Of course, you’ll need to pay for this, with the amount you have to fork over-dependent on how many websites you plan to use the extensions on.
 The good news is, if it’s just the one site it’s only $49 a year, and it gets better; there are bundle deals available for multiple sites!

-The Article extension which enhances your published posts by automatically including AMP and non-AMP structured data (a fancy way of saying Accelerated Mobile Pages, an Open Source Framework that creates simple mobile pages that load almost instantly).
+The Article extension enhances your published posts by automatically including AMP and non-AMP structured data (a fancy way of saying Accelerated Mobile Pages, an Open Source Framework that creates simple mobile pages that load almost instantly).

 The Scope is Broad